Emotional contagion

 Emotional contagion is a form of social contagion that involves the spontaneous spread of emotions and related behaviors.
 Such emotional convergence can happen from one person to another, or in a larger group.
 Emotions can be shared across individuals in many ways, both implicitly or explicitly.
 For instance, conscious reasoning, analysis, and imagination have all been found to contribute to the phenomenon.
 The behaviour has been found in humans, other primates, dogs, and chickens.

 Emotional contagion contributes to cognitive development initiated in pregnancy.
 According to a hypothesis of pre-perceptual multimodal integration, the association of affective cues with stimuli responsible for triggering the neuronal pathways of simple reflexes (such as spontaneous blinking, etc.) forms simple neuronal assemblies, shaping the cognitive and emotional neuronal patterns in statistical learning.
 Empirical evidence showed that cognitive and emotional neuronal patterns are continuously connected with the neuronal pathways of reflexes throughout life.

+Emotional and behavioral contagion starts with the fetus mimicking the mother's behavior in utero.
+Starting at 25 weeks gestation, a greater proportion of unborn babies open their mouths after their mother speaks or sings than making unrelated mouth movements.
+Furthermore, contagious yawning starts at 7 months gestation.
+Contagious yawning is when one person's yawn causes another person to yawn.
+When pregnant mothers watched a video of a person yawning, they were more likely to yawn in the following two minutes, and so were their unborn babies.
+Therefore, behavioral contagion may be fundamental to social bonding.